ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

 cd vcs-realtime-sdk-ios-demo
 ```

+Using Xcode version 13.2.1 is recommended for developing with the iOS SDK at this time.

 Using Xcode, open the ```RealtimeSDKDemo.xcodeproj``` file in the ```examples/RealtimeSDKDemo``` directory.
 Then perform the following steps:

 ### Setup